materialsproject/pymatgen/README.md

    structures using the pymatgen.vis package.
 5. Atomistic Simulation Environment or ASE (https://wiki.fysik.dtu.dk/ase/):
    Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
+6. OpenBabel with Python bindings (http://openbabel.org).
+Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
+Opens up input and output support for the very large number of input and output formats supported by OpenBabel.

 ## Optional non-Python programs ##